TrojanPinata/445Review/README.md

 The exception with the store commands is that the source and destination values are reversed, as the value in the register is being stored to the immediate value as a address in memory.
 The opposite of a load or regular immediate operation.

-J-type instructions are as simple as can be assumed, containing a opcode and immediate in the form `opecode immediate`.
+J-type instructions are as simple as can be assumed, containing a opcode and immediate in the form `opcode immediate`.

 ----------------------------------------------------------------------------------------------------------------
 ## Lecture 4